easyhorpak/CodeigniterAutoGenerateInputFormByMysqlTableFields/README.md

 I created this project because I don't need to create html input form every time when I create new mysql table.
 It helps me coding fast but I think Uncle Bobs doesn't like this.
 My code still dirty and it looks complex.

-Please comment about your think on my code and my idea.
+Please comment about your thinking on my idea and my code.

 Thank you.